-6.9.
+6.13.
 Regular Expression (Node/Proc Map) Support

 This document describes how PMIx generates and parses the compact “regular expressions” it uses to convey a job’s node map and process map, from the public server APIs down through the MCA preg framework and its components, and how the result is consumed by the gds/hash datastore when a namespace is registered.

-For a code-oriented orientation aimed at contributors working inside the framework, each preg directory also carries an AGENTS.md (with a CLAUDE.md symlink): src/mca/preg/AGENTS.md for the framework as a whole, plus one each in native/, raw/, and compress/.
+For a code-oriented orientation aimed at contributors working inside the framework, each preg directory also carries an AGENTS.md (with a CLAUDE.md symlink): src/mca/preg/AGENTS.md for the framework as a whole, plus one each in raw/ and compress/.
 This document explains how regex support is integrated into the wider library; those explain each component’s internals in detail.

-6.9.1.
+6.13.1.
 The Problem

 When a launcher or resource manager starts a job, it must tell the PMIx server two things about the layout, and that information must ultimately reach every client process: